Run Control Group Version 2 on Oracle Linux

 4. Open a new terminal and verify both SSH connections work.

-2. Add the cgroups v2 systemd kernel parameter.
+1. Update grub with the cgroup v2 systemd kernel parameter.

 sudo grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=1"